 Users forget information but remember experiences, and experiences are created from emotions.
 This means that information should be integrated into a context of usage.
 It should become an organic part of the banking user experience.

-To achieve this, we must focus on emotions our product delivers, using intuitive information architecture and a delightful design to manage it.
-Explore your users to connect with them emotionally.
+To achieve this, we must focus on emotions our product delivers, using intuitive information architecture and a delightful UX design to manage it.
+Use customer experience design methodology to explore your users and connect with them emotionally.

 Do not make your user read.
 Show them the right path using visual accents with simple and clear tags.
 Landing pages of FinTech services create this vital connection by delivering a clear message of who they are and why we should trust them.
 They usually use emotionally engaging visuals to show that they offer something revolutionary.
 They want to create the emotional connection through simple messaging and a clear banking interface.